Creativity catches on with ED staff

 Because of a confusing entrance to the ED, patients were getting lost.
 They weren’t sure where to park, and some needed help getting to the door.
 The simple solution: Place a security officer in the parking lot to assist patients.

 Because there were no standing orders from physicians for common problems, waiting times could be lengthy.
-The ED developed protocols for such complaints as abdominal pain so nurses could initiate routine tests before the physician sees the patient.
+So the ED developed protocols for such complaints as abdominal pain so nurses could initiate routine tests before the physician sees the patient.